Author: Ron Graham

 Whirlwind firestorm, four creatures, four wheels, a firmament, a man on a throne.

-- Ezekiel 1:4 —Ezekiel sees a whirlwind fire storm.
+- Ezekiel sees a whirlwind fire storm (Ezekiel 1:4).

-- Ezekiel 1:15-21 —Each creature is accompanied by a wheel.
-These wheels are described.
+- Each creature is accompanied by a wheel.
+Ezekiel describes these wheels (Ezekiel 1:15-21).

-- Ezekiel 1:22-25 —A firmament above the creatures, and the creatures’ wings are described.
+- Ezekiel describes a firmament above the creatures, and he describes the creatures’ wings (Ezekiel 1:22-25).

-- Ezekiel 1:26-28 —Above the firmament Ezekiel sees "the likeness of a throne", and seated on it "the likeness of a man".
-The throne and its occupant are described.
+- Above the firmament Ezekiel sees "the likeness of a throne", and seated on it "the likeness of a man".
+Ezekiel describes the throne and its occupant (Ezekiel 1:26-28).

 3 The Meaning of the Vision (Ezekiel 1:4-28)